ArtKop/AcoBotWebVersion/readme.md

     <img src="images/about.jpg" alt="Logo" width="980" >
 </div>

-This project is to build a web application for the simplified robotic instrument used for acoustic manipulation method introduced in the [research article](https://www.nature.com/articles/ncomms12764) published in Nature Communications in 2016.
+The aim of this project was to build a web application for a robotic instrument used for the acoustic manipulation method introduced in the [research article](https://www.nature.com/articles/ncomms12764) published in Nature Communications in 2016.

 ### Theory

 Acoustic manipulation on a vibrating plate is a technique that moves objects on a Chladni plate by sound.
 A Chladni plate is a centrally actuated vibrating plate, a classic acoustic manipulation device.

-The research in acoustic manipulation on the [Robotic Instruments Group](https://www.aalto.fi/en/department-of-electrical-engineering-and-automation/robotic-instruments) showed that the movement of particles on the vibrating plate before they settle on the nodal line is not random and can be statistically predicted and controlled.
+The research in acoustic manipulation on the [Robotic Instruments Group](https://www.aalto.fi/en/department-of-electrical-engineering-and-automation/robotic-instruments) showed that the movement of particles on the vibrating plate before they settle on the nodal lines is not random and can be statistically predicted, modelled, and controlled.
 They introduced a novel approach to control the motion of multiple particles simultaneously and independently on the vibrating plate using only one acoustic actuator.
-By using a data-driven model to select the frequency of excitation in each control step, the positions of multiple particles on the vibrating plate are simultaneously and independently controlled to the desired position.
+By using a data-driven model to select the frequency of excitation in each control step, multiple particles on the vibrating plate are driven to the desired position.
 The schematic of the method and a manipulation example are presented in following figure.
 <br />

 <div align="center">